Apply to Tujenge Scholars Program

 - Readiness for an English-language curriculum

-The application process is a three-step process.
-First, applicants submit an application packet that includes essays, high school transcripts, and a letter of recommendation.
-Second, students who have taken the Burundian leaving exam, the Exam d’Etat, must report their results for consideration.
-Third, a small group of applicants are selected as finalists and participate in a finalist event that comprises an individual interview, an aptitude exam, and a social banquet.
+The application process is a two-step process.
+First, applicants submit an application packet that includes essays, high school transcripts, and results from the Burundian leaving exam, the Exam d’Etat.
+Second, a small group of applicants are selected as finalists and participate in a finalist event that comprises an individual interview, an aptitude exam, and a social banquet.